 Example

 Let’s say your full name is in cell A1.
-To separate the first and last name into cells B1 and C1, respectively, you would use the following formulas: (See Also: How To Automatically Add Borders In Google Sheets)
+To separate the first and last name into cells B1 and C1, respectively, you would use the following formulas: (See Also: How Do I Convert A Google Sheet To Excel)

 In cell B1: